 The hostels are 3 stories high, with several rooms on each floor accommodating up to eight students in bunkbed-style dorms.
 There are also large metal lockers for each student in the room.

 On each hostel floor is a bathroom with mostly Asian (squatter) toilets and a couple of showers.
 The hot water geezers only turn on in the morning.

 Trainees receive three meals a day (breakfast, lunch, and dinner), served in a large, open dining hall.

 These meals are mostly rice and dal based and are quite basic in terms of variety.
 Honestly, eating the same food for every meal was one of the most difficult parts for me on this course.
-At first, I thought it was me who needed adjusting to an Indian diet, but in the end it seemed that the majority of the Indian candidates were also longing for variety.
+At first, I thought it was me who needed to adjust to an Indian diet, but in the end, it seemed that the majority of the Indian candidates were also longing for variety.

 The bonus here is that you are able to walk up and get as many servings as you want, assuming you finish your plate.
 Oh, and there are many, many "tea breaks" for chai and biscuits throughout the course, both on campus and at HMI Base Camp.

 Apart from a basic list of essential items like sports shoes for PT, trekking boots, gloves, and base layers, HMI provides all necessary mountaineering equipment and technical clothing required for the expedition to West Sikkim.